Nutrition education program changes to meet needs of new audiences

 FoodWIse, University of Wisconsin-Extension’s nutrition education program, is a federally funded effort that seeks to empower Wisconsin residents with limited incomes to make healthy choices to achieve healthy lives and reduce health disparities.
 Program funders include the Supplemental Nutrition Assistance Program-Education (SNAP-Ed) and the Expanded Food and Nutrition Education Program (EFNEP).

 In 2016, FoodWIse worked in 66 of 72 Wisconsin counties.
 FoodWIse employs a combination of tested educational strategies designed to help people choose healthy foods and active lifestyles.

 FoodWIse nutrition educators work out of county Cooperative Extension offices and in collaboration with state and local partners.

-To learn more, visit the FoodWIse website or contact your local UW-Extension county office at 608-339-4237
+To learn more, visit the FoodWIse website or contact your local Extension county office at 608-339-4237

 RELATED LINKS OF INTEREST

 - Safe & Healthy: Preserving Food at Home

 Cooking Matters – Tips & Videos